+Intercultural Management

-Intercultural Management Study Program Exchange Programme Study level and semester Bachelor ECTS Credits 6 ECTS Credits Hours per week / total contact hours 4 Total hours of study 180 Type/Teaching Method Lectures, homework and presentations Language of instruction English Frequency Every Semester Course Coordinator/Instructor Prof. Baldur Veit, Milenka Plavec Restrictions (if applicable) Admission capacity for this course is limited Prerequisites: Good English language ability, some initial experience with other cultures or for those coming from a non-German cultural background Course learning objectives: The aim of this class is to bring students closer to different cultural behaviour and intercultural business relationships.
+Study Program Exchange Programme

+Study level and semester Bachelor

+ECTS Credits 6 ECTS Credits

+Hours per week / total contact hours 4

+Total hours of study 180

+Type/Teaching Method Lectures, homework and presentations

+Language of instruction English

+Frequency Every Semester

+Course Coordinator/Instructor Prof. Baldur Veit, Milenka Plavec

+Restrictions (if applicable) Admission capacity for this course is limited

+Prerequisites: Good English language ability, some initial experience with other cultures or for those coming from a non-German cultural background

+Course learning objectives: The aim of this class is to bring students closer to different cultural behaviour and intercultural business relationships.
 Raising awareness of foreign cultures and behaviour patterns is the primary aim of the class.

 After this class students should be in the position to: Evaluate the influence of intercultural differences in international business relationships and adapt their behaviour according to these differences, Prepare themselves appropriately in advance for new intercultural situations, Understand the influence of cultural differences on management strategies as well as the company's goals and structure.

-Contents: Intercultural comparison of values

-·

-Aspects of intercultural leadership behaviour

-Characteristics of intercultural team work

-Intercultural HR management and development

-Intercultural conflict management

-Synergetic effects

-Specific cultural knowledge transfer for selected industrialised countries and emerging markets in the areas of cultural history, politics, religion, ethics, rules of society, economic background, behavioural and communication rules as well as conducting negotiations

-Assessment Presentation and written composition back to overview
+Contents: Intercultural comparison of values oontenta. - Aspects of intercultural leadership behaviour Characteristics of intercultural team work Intercultural HR management and development Intercultural conflict management Synergetic effects Specific cultural knowledge transfer for selected industrialised countries and emerging markets in the areas of cultural history, politics, religion, ethics, rules of society, economic background, behavioural and communication rules as well as conducting negotiations Assessment Presentation and written composition back to overview

 International Marketing

 Study Program Exchange Programme

 Study level and semester Bachelor

 ECTS Credits 6 ECTS Credits

 Hours per week / total contact hours 4

 Total hours of study 180

 Type/Teaching Method Lecture

 Language of instruction English

 Frequency Every Semester

 Course Coordinator/Instructor Prof. Baldur Veit, Milenka Plavec

-Restrictions (if applicable) Admission capacity for this course is limited

-Prerequisites: Basic understanding of Marketing

-Course learning objectives: Professional competencies: Students will acquire the theoretical foundations of international marketing and knowledge of current trends and challenges of cross-border marketing.

-Multidisciplinary skills: In the accompanying case s students learn the practical application of the meth international marketing and are therefore able to c relevant tasks. nods and tools of Social skills: Group discussions, practical exercises current case studies promote teamwork, effective a students, and respect for one another.
-Students les opinion even against resistance.
-Ethical aspects of will be discussed. group work with other arn to represent their own Personal skills: Students will learn to work in teams and decision-making ability by working on and disc Contents: Internationalization as a marketing challenge Information bases in international marketing International marketing concept Target definition Market selection and segmentation Strategy development Identify measures Implementation of international marketing Marketing control Assessment Written examination back to overview
+Restrictions (if applicable) Admission capacity for this course is limited 1 Prerequisites: Basic understanding of Marketing Course learning objectives: Professional competencies: Students will ad of international marketing and knowledge of cross-border marketing. • Multidisciplinary skills: In the accompanying students learn the practical application of t international marketing and are therefore a relevant tasks. he methods and tools of Social skills: Group discussions, practical ex current case studies promote teamwork, ef students, and respect for one another.
+Stud opinion even against resistance.
+Ethical asp will be discussed. fective group work with other dents learn to represent their own Personal skills: Students will learn to work in and decision-making ability by working on a Contents: Internationalization as a marketing challe Information bases in international market International marketing concept Target definition Market selection and segmentation Strategy development Identify measures Implementation of international marketing ting Assessment Written examination back to overview